nextflow-io/nextflow/docs/reference/syntax.md

 ### Map

-A map literal consists of square brackets with a comma-separated list of one or more key-value pairs, with the key and value separated by a colon:
+A map literal consists of a comma-separated list of one or more *map entries*, where each map entry consists of a *key expression* and *value expression* separated by a colon, enclosed in square brackets:

 ```groovy
 [foo: 1, bar: 2, baz: 3]
 ```

-The empty map contains a single colon to distinguish it from an empty list:
+An empty map is specified with a single colon to distinguish it from an empty list:

 ```groovy
 [:]
 ```

 Both the key and value can be any expression.
 Identifier keys are treated as string literals (i.e. the quotes can be omitted).
-To reference a variable as a key, simply wrap it in parentheses:
+A variable can be used as a key by enclosing it in parentheses:

 ```groovy
 def x = 'foo'